maprdhm/SPACiSS/README.md

 ### Requirements
 Tested on:
-- Ubuntu 16.04 with ROS Kinetic and Gazebo7
+- Ubuntu 16.04 with ROS Kinetic and Gazebo7 (master branch)
-- Ubuntu 18.04 with ROS Melodic and Gazebo9
+- Ubuntu 18.04 with ROS Melodic and Gazebo9 (master branch)
-- Ubuntu 20.04 with ROS Noetic and Gazebo11
+- Ubuntu 20.04 with ROS Noetic and Gazebo11 (noetic branch)

 Requires:
 - ROS with the navigation and visualization stack